DenverCoder1/github-readme-streak-stats/README.md

 7. Once the app is deployed, you can use `<your-app-name>.herokuapp.com` in place of `github-readme-streak-stats.herokuapp.com`

 </details>

 ### Docker
-  if using mac docker desktop

 to build
 ```
 docker build -t github-readme-streak-stats-mac-arm64 .
 ```
 to run
 ```
 docker run -d --rm -p 80:80 --name prod github-readme-streak-stats-mac-arm64
 ```
 to stop
 ```
 docker stop prod
 ```

-or u can pull
+Or you can pull prebuilt arm64 image
 ```
 docker pull nishithps/github-readme-streak-stats-mac-arm64
 ```